ERIGrid2/mosaik-docker/docs/source/index.rst

 * an extension to the mosaik framework that allows to start and run simulators as separate Docker containers
 * a command line interface (CLI) that eases the deployment of dockerized mosaik simulations

+The mosaik-docker package can also be used with `JupyterLab <https://jupyter.org/>`_, please visit the `mosaik-docker JupyterLab extension <https://mosaik-docker.readthedocs.io/projects/jupyter/en/latest/>`_ for more information on this subject.

 Installation
 ------------